Are you looking to start a business in Minnesota in 2024? One of the first steps you’ll need to take is forming a limited liability company (LLC).

 Determining Your Business Structure And Management

-Now that you have a name for your minnesota llc, it’s time to determine its business structure and management.
+Now that you have a name for your Minnesota LLC, it’s time to determine its business structure and management.
 Your LLC ownership and management structure will impact everything from how much control you have over the company to how much liability you may face in case of legal issues.

-As for management structure, LLCs can choose to operate as either single-member or multi-member entities.
-Single-member LLCs have only one owner, while multi-member LLCs have more than one owner.
 It’s important to determine your preferred ownership and management structure early on as it will impact your operating agreement and taxes later down the line.

 Filing Articles Of Organization With The Minnesota Secretary Of State

-Let’s gather the required information we need to submit the Articles of Organization and get our Minnesota LLC started in 2024.
+Follow the sets below and you will be ready to submit the documents to the Minnesota Secretary of State and get your Minnesota LLC started in 2024.

 Gather Required Information

 Before you can file your Articles of Organization with the Minnesota Secretary of State, you’ll need to gather some required information.
+These includes the following information:

 Submit Articles Of Organization